openfisca/openfisca-ops/guides/Operate-production-services.md

 This instance is hosted on the `vps-60ea1664.ovh.net` server.

-To restart the service, login as `root` to the server:
+To restart the service, log in as `root` to the server:

 ```bash
 systemctl restart openfisca-web-api-demo.service
 ```

-To read the logs, login as `root` to the server:
+To read the logs, log in as `root` to the server:

 ```bash
 journalctl -u openfisca-web-api-demo.service